Pioneer Zephyr: Concept and construction

 In the early 1930s, the Great Depression caused a catastrophic loss of business for American railroads.
 Passenger service had been losing ridership to automobile travel since the mid-1920s, making faster, more efficient service imperative for railroads to compete.
 Railroads needed to lower operating costs of passenger service and boost ridership with a more modern image for the traveling public, to restore profitability to passenger service.

-One of the railroad presidents who faced this challenge was Ralph Budd, formerly of the Great Northern Railway and then president of the Chicago, Burlington & Quincy Railroad (Burlington), who sought to develop a more efficient high speed train to replace conventional steam-powered heavyweight equipment.
-The project hinged on two major elements, developing lighter railcars and developing an internal combustion driven power system adequate for high speed service.

-In 1932 Ralph Budd met Edward G. Budd (no relation), an automotive steel pioneer who was founder and president of the Budd Company.
-Edward Budd was demonstrating his new Budd-Michelin rubber-tired rail cars built of stainless steel.
+One of the railroad presidents who faced this challenge was Ralph Budd, president of the Chicago, Burlington and Quincy Railroad (the Burlington Route).
+In 1932, Budd met Edward G. Budd (no relation), an automotive steel pioneer who was founder and president of the Budd Company and demonstrating his new Budd-Michelin rubber-tired rail cars built of stainless steel.
 Pneumatic-wheeled railcars never found popularity for actual service in the US — they tended to derail — but they demonstrated the successful construction of lightweight stainless steel unibody railcars.
 Some power-trailer car sets in that series articulated with Jacobs bogies shared between cars embodied the basic elements of car construction that would be used to build a lightweight streamliner train.

 Stainless steel provided many benefits over traditional wood and hardened steel for railroad carbodies; it was a lighter and stronger material, and its natural silver appearance and resistance to corrosion meant that it would not have to be painted to protect it from the weather.
 Since the carbody was much lighter than similar cars, it would be able to carry a higher revenue load for the same cost.